chvancooten/NimPlant/README.md

 reg               [query|add] [path] <key> <value> Query or modify the registry.
 New values will be added as REG_SZ. rm                [file] Remove a file or directory. run               [binary] <arguments> Run a binary from disk.
-Returns output but blocks NimPlant while running. select            [id] Select another NimPlant. shell             [command] Execute a shell command. shinject          [targetpid] [localfilepath] Load raw shellcode from a file and inject it into the specified process's memory space using dynamic invocation.
+Returns output but blocks NimPlant while running. screenshot        Take a screenshot of the user's screen. select            [id] Select another NimPlant. shell             [command] Execute a shell command. shinject          [targetpid] [localfilepath] Load raw shellcode from a file and inject it into the specified process's memory space using dynamic invocation.